Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/OperationMode/Readme.md

 # Experiment type

-The first question to answer is which operation mode is used in the experiment.
+It is crucial to determine the selected operation mode for an experiment.

 ### Batch